ikbenlaurens/EvasVorkje/README.md

 3. Go into the folder
 - `cd <sensible_name>`
 4. Fetch the branches
-- `git fetch` # now all the remote branches appear local (currently only main and dev)
+- `git fetch -vv` # now all the remote branches appear local (currently only main and dev)
     ```commandline
     *main
      dev